tonethar/IGME-330-Fall-2021/projects/project-1.md

 3. Other required controls - there will be a MINIMUM of 3 controls that a user can use to filter and display the results.
 Search buttons or similar don't count towards the 3 controls.
 For example, [GIF Finder](https://github.com/tonethar/IGME-230-Master/blob/master/notes/HW-gif-finder.md) has these controls:
-    - a search button (which doesn't count, and the "reset" button mentioned above does not count either)
+    - a search button (which doesn't count)
     - a search term field (&lt;input>) that the user types into
     - a pulldown (&lt;select>) that the user can use to limit the number of results